 If you are using the Shiny App version of Jupyter Notebook or RStudio, we recommend switching over to the new Built-in App version because they support individual instances.
 That means that even if someone else is using that App in the workspace at the same time as you, it will not have any impact on your ability to use the App.
 You will not be limited by other users in the workspace using, starting or stopping the same App.
 The new Built-in Apps also run on an updated interface.

 If you previously used Jupyter Notebook or the Beta release of RStudio as a Shiny App, you will be able to use the new Built-in App version of those tools without having to migrate any files over, as they are also connected to your workspace files.
 Please note that the default working directory within the Apps will be set to your Workspace files directory.

-RStudio will use R version 4.1.2 and any packages that are installed for that version by one user will be able to be used by all other users of that workspace when they are running the RStudio App.
-The Beta version of the RStudio Mini-app used R version 4.0.2.
+RStudio uses R version 4.1.2 and any packages that are installed for that version by one user will be able to be used by all other users of that workspace when they are running the RStudio App.
+The Beta version of the RStudio Shiny App uses R version 4.0.2.

-Jupyter Notebook will use the same Python version and R version in the Built-in App as it does in the Mini-app.
+Jupyter Notebook will use the same Python version and R version in the Built-in App as it does in the Shiny App.
 Please note that packages installed in Python will not persist and will need to be installed again every time the App is opened.
 We are working on a solution to install Python packages that do persist within the workspace.
-You can read more about this by clicking here.
+You can read more about this here.